joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 ## Implementing Auto Versioning

-There is a great tool called [GitVersion](https://gitversion.net/docs/) that takes an approach to adding to calculating the version from nothing but git history and special commit messages.
+There is a great tool called [GitVersion](https://gitversion.net/docs/) that takes an approach to adding and calculating the version from nothing but git history and special commit messages.
 They provide some robust configuration and tooling around implementing their approach.
 However, I think there is a process improvement that could be done.
 There are a few things that I do not trust myself to do as an engineer: remember to add the special commit message, mistakenly adding